Piturnah/shovel-ssg/README.md

 Dirt-simple static site generation.
 Why bring a digger when all you need is a shovel?

 **NOTE:** This is unfinished software in the *very* early stages of development.
 It is not ready to be used for basically any purpose.
+That being said, I *am* using it for my [personal website](https://piturnah.xyz/).

 ## Features / TODO
 - [x] Inject HTML components into HTML files